lewis6991/lua-language-server/README.md

 [See our website for more info](https://luals.github.io).

+## Fork Goals

+- Port to Lua 5.1 so it can be run under LuaJIT for improved performance.
+- Require type names to be imported and not rely on global scope.
+- Much stronger type checking.
+- First class mode for type-checking a workspace with a CLI.

 ## Features

 - ⚙️ Supports `Lua 5.4`, `Lua 5.3`, `Lua 5.2`, `Lua 5.1`, and `LuaJIT`